-Most chicken feed lasts around three to six months, but this depends on how the feed was processed and is stored.
+Most chicken feed lasts around three to six months, but this depends on how the feed was processed and stored.

 When chicken feed is processed at the mill, it is contaminated with insect larvae and fungi (yum).
-If feed is pelleted, it will usually last longer than other types of feed.
+If the feed is pelleted, it will usually last longer than other types of feed.

 This is because the cooking and pressing action of the extra processing kills some of the contaminations in the food.
 If you store your chicken feed properly, you will be able to extend its shelf life.

 All chicken feed should be stored in a cool, dark place that is dry, but know that some types of chicken feed are more prone to fast spoilage than others.

 Both pelleted and manufactured feed without additional fats, like molasses, should last at least three to six months.